-The counseling relationship differs from both social friendships and patient-doctor contacts.
-Unlike friends, counselors are able to be objective; they are not involved in your daily lives.
-Unlike most doctors, counselors don't give specific advice or tell you what to do.
-Instead, they serve as skilled listeners who help you to clarify issues, discover your true wishes and feelings, and deal effectively with problems.
+The counseling relationship differs from friendships and patient-doctor contacts.
+Counselors are able to be objective because they are not involved in your daily lives.They don't give specific advice or tell you what to do.
+Instead, counselors serve as skilled listeners who help you clarify issues, uncover your feelings and help you develop strategies to manage problems more effectively.

 Produced by a CAS Class of 2020 alumna to help other NYU students realize the benefits of counseling.